IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 A change in net revenue from upstream oil and gas properties can arise either due to changes in oil and natural gas prices, carbon emissions costs/carbon prices, changes in oil and natural gas production, or a combination of these.

 These sensitivity analyses do not, however, represent management’s best estimate of any impairment charges or reversals that might be recognized as they do not fully incorporate consequential changes that may arise, such as changes in costs and business plans and phasing of development.
 For example, costs across the industry are more likely to decrease as oil and natural gas prices fall.
 The analyses also assume the impact of increases in carbon price on operational GHG emissions are fully absorbed as a decrease in net revenue (and vice versa) rather than reflecting how carbon prices or other carbon emissions costs may ultimately be incorporated by the market.
 The above sensitivity analyses therefore do not reflect a linear relationship between net revenue and value that can be extrapolated.
-The interdependency of these inputs and factors plus the diverse characteristics of our upstream oil and gas properties limits the practicability of estimating the probability or extent to which the overall recoverable amount is impacted by changes to the price assumptions or production volumes.
+The interdependency of these inputs and factors plus the diverse characteristics of the group’s upstream oil and gas properties limits the practicability of estimating the probability or extent to which the overall recoverable amount is impacted by changes to the price assumptions or production volumes.

 Management also tested the impact of a one percentage point change in the discount rate used for value-in-use impairment testing of upstream oil and gas properties.
 This level of change reflects past experience of a reasonable change in rate that could arise within the next financial year.
-If the discount rate was one percentage point higher across all tests performed, the net impairment reversal recognized in 2021 would have been approximately $1.3 billion lower.
-If the discount rate was one percentage point lower, the net impairment reversal recognized would have been approximately $0.6 billion higher.
+If the discount rate was one percentage point higher across all tests performed, the net impairment reversal recognized in 2022 would have been approximately $0.5 billion lower.
+If the discount rate was one percentage point lower, the net impairment reversal recognized would have been approximately $0.5 billion higher.

 Goodwill